-For further information on the compliance of sub-funds with the SFDR, see the sections about each sub-fund and the precontractual appendices required by Commission Delegated

-Regulation (EU) 2022/1288 of 6 April 2022 supplementing SFDR relating to the sub-funds contained at the end of the Prospectus.
+For further information on the compliance of sub-funds with the SFDR, see the sections about each sub-fund and the pre-contractual appendices required by Commission Delegated Regulation (EU) 2022/1288 of 6 April 2022 supplementing the SFDR relating to the sub-funds contained at the end of the Prospectus.

-FRANCE SMALL SUB-FUND
+VI.
+FRANCE SMALL & MID SUB-FUND

-1. TYPICAL INVESTOR PROFILE AND RISK PROFILE OF THE FRANCE SMALL SUB-FUND
+1. TYPICAL INVESTOR PROFILE AND RISK PROFILE OF THE FRANCE SMALL & MID SUB-FUND